CaoAssignments/cse11-fa25-pa0-helloworld-starter/README.md

     ![VS Code Integrated Terminal](img/18.png)

-7. Now let's create a Java file called `Assignment1.java`.
+7. Now let's create a Java file called `HelloWorld.java`.
 You can do this either from the terminal we just opened or by simply using VS Code.

     a. **Terminal**

-    Create the `Assignment1.java` file using terminal commands:
+    Create the `HelloWorld.java` file using terminal commands:
-    - Mac/Linux: `touch Assignment1.java`
+    - Mac/Linux: `touch HelloWorld.java`
-    - Windows: `type nul > Assignment1.java`
+    - Windows: `type nul > HelloWorld.java`
     ![Creating Java File in Terminal](img/19.png)

     b. **VS Code**